paigeweber13/language-quickstart/nim/mergesort/README.md

 # Running
-Make sure nim is installed, then run `nim c -r mergesort.nim`
+Make sure nim is installed, then run `nim c -r -d:release mergesort.nim`

 # Thoughts
 I noticed I was trying to shoe-horn c-style code into this by first using